marcellosicbaldi/Every-Move-You-Make/README.md

   - `detect_bursts()`: bursts detection from raw acceleration based on signal envelopes
   - `characterize_bursts()`: Classify each burst based on the sensors involved in the movement
   - `detect_HR_change_from_RR()`: Detect HR response to burst from RR intervals

+The folder `annotations` contains two graphical user interfaces (`GUI_ecg_artifacts.py` and `GUI_bursts.py`, used to annotate artifacts in the ECG time-series and two annotate accelerometer bursts for algorithm validation, respectively).